jcaraballo79/Football/README.md

-Football Challenge from Ch.
+Solution to the "What is Football to You?"
+Challenge from Ch.
 1 of Prof. Ghallaugher's SwiftUI Course Contact me at jcaraballo79@gmail.com

 LinkedIn profile: www.linkedin.com/in/jorge-j-caraballo